saramoohead/cv/README.md

 ## Sara O'Connor

 I'm an aspiring junior web developer who has spent 13 years in children's book publishing, the last five leading on digital.
 After a career editing fiction, I love trying to piece together the stories inside code.
 As a junior developer, I will work hard in a learning-friendly environment where I can be creative and challenged.
+Currently focusing on developing in Swift.

 ## Highlight projects